Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 1. Unplug your Samsung RF28R7351SR from the electrical outlet for safety.

-2. Open the ice room door fully by pulling it toward you.
-The ice room door is the small separate door that provides access to the ice maker compartment.
+2. Open the ice room door fully by pulling it toward you; this door provides access to the ice maker compartment.

 3. Examine the gasket.
 It’s bonded to the door frame with adhesive.
-Starting at a corner, gently peel the gasket away from the frame using a plastic scraper or old credit card—do not use a metal tool, which can scratch the frame.
+Starting at a corner, gently peel the gasket away from the frame using a plastic scraper or old credit card—avoid metal tools to prevent scratching.

-4. Work your way around the perimeter, slowly and steadily pulling the gasket free.
-This may take several minutes.
-Some adhesive residue will remain.
+4. Work your way around the perimeter, steadily pulling the gasket free.
+This can take several minutes, and some adhesive residue will remain.

 5. Once the gasket is removed, use your plastic scraper to remove any remaining adhesive.
 Acetone or rubbing alcohol can help dissolve stubborn adhesive, but test on an inconspicuous area first.